Barbara Oliver Hagerman

 Barbara Anne Hagerman, OPEI (née Oliver; February 9, 1943 – October 6, 2016) was a Canadian music teacher and performer and was the 27th Lieutenant Governor of Prince Edward Island.
 She was the second woman in the province's history to have held this position.

 Life

-Born in Hartland, New Brunswick in 1943, siblings Don Oliver and Sue Mazerolle.
+Born in Hartland, New Brunswick in 1943, siblings Donald Oliver and Susan Mazerolle (nee Oliver).

 She earned a degree from Mount Allison University specializing in voice and organ, and began her career in music in Charlottetown and Summerside, Charlottetown being her current place of residence.
 She had a very distinguished performance career on the island as a vocal soloist with the P.E.I.
 Symphony Orchestra.
 For seventeen years she was the conductor of the Summerside Community Choir which performed throughout the Maritimes and even at Carnegie Hall under her leadership.

 Family

 She was married to Nelson Hagerman, and together they had two children, Kurt Hagerman (Rupal), Brynne Trites (Matthew) and three grandchildren, Asha Hagerman, Kyle Hagerman and Abigail Trites.
 Her husband was also the chief organizer for Belinda Stronach in the 2003 Conservative Party leadership race.
 Prior to her appointment, she did not have any experience in law or politics.